contiamo/operational-ui/docs/design-guidelines.md

 `@operational` packages hold a set of opinionated presentational components, composed components and data visualizations that implement a visual style well-suited for operational interfaces.

 These interfaces assume regular use and familiarity by operatives.
-They are generally compact and flat, and takes the principle of [smallest effective differences](https://twitter.com/edwardtufte/status/450076034759524352) very seriously.
+They are generally compact and flat, and fairly strict about [smallest effective differences](https://twitter.com/edwardtufte/status/450076034759524352).
+We'd like to encourage the following principles:

-The following general principles apply:

 ## Layout